elixirschool/elixirschool/lessons/en/basics/functions.md

     iex:15: Greeter2.hello/1
 ```

-So we've seen that Elixir pattern-matches at multiple depths because each argument matches against the incoming data independently, leaving us with the variables to call them by inside our function.
+So we've seen that Elixir pattern-matches at multiple depths because each argument matches against the incoming data independently, leaving us with the variables that we can use inside the function.

 If we switch the order of `%{name: person_name}` and `person` in the list, we will get the same result because each are matching to fred on their own.

-We swap the variable and the map:
+We swap the variable and the map in new function argument:

 ```elixir
 defmodule Greeter3 do